brajendraSwain/gulp-ng2-shopping-app/README.md

 # gulp-ng2-shopping-app
 build set up through gulp and webpack

-In order to start the seed use:
+In order to start the project use:
 ### Installation
 ####1.
 Clone this project or Download that ZIP file